 Carbon trading and other market-based schemes add a needed dose of economic practicality to the emotionally charged issue of global warming.
 They help change the way we think about emissions, energy efficiency and the environment.

-To learn more about carbon trading, carbon offsets and global warming, check out the links on the next page.
+To learn more about carbon trading, carbon offsets and global warming, check out the links below.